 Yield to Worst

-The rule of thumb when evaluating a bond is always to use the lowest possible yield.
+The rule of thumb when evaluating a bond is to always use the lowest possible yield.
 This figure is known as the “yield to worst."
-It leads to the next question.
-How can you tell which is lower, yield to maturity, or yield to call?
+To determine the lowest price, compare the two calculations.

 If the bond is...